 Create Orders Programmatically

-In this tutorial we are going to dive deep into creating an order on your WooCommerce store completely via code.
-I already have a similar tutorial on my blog where we created a product programmatically.
+In this tutorial, we will dive deep into creating an order in your WooCommerce store programmatically.
+I already have a similar tutorial on my blog where we were creating a product programmatically.

-The long story short an order can be created with as far as one simple line of code.
+Long story short an order can be created and saved into the database with as far as one simple line of code.

 $order = wc_create_order();

 Oh, and yes, do not use this code too early!
-Because if CPT is not registered yet, nothing will happen.
+Because if WooCommerce is not initialized yet, nothing will happen.

-In this chapter we are going to talk how to add any kind of order items to our newly created order.
+In this chapter, we are going to talk about how to add any kind of order items to our newly created order.

-Order items are products, fees, shipping and coupons in case you didn’t know.
-And also you can check my another tutorial specifically about order items.
+Order items are products, fees, shipping, coupons, and taxes in case you didn’t know.
+And also you can check my other tutorial specifically about order items.

 Add Products to an Order